Zenika/trainingclazz-k8s/tp/tp1-cluster-setup-en.md

 ## Kubernetes Installation

-We'll use `kubeadm` to spawn our cluster.
+You'll use `kubeadm` to spawn our cluster.
 Our cluster will be composed of:

 - 1 Control-plane node